docQodly/docs/docs/studio/pageLoaders/components/text.md

 - **Static Text**: Use it to display unchanging content such as instructions, labels, and consistent information.

 - **Dynamic Content**: The Text component is not limited to static text.
-It can display dynamic content pulled from your qodlysources.
+It can display dynamic content pulled from your Qodly Sources.
 This dynamic feature allows you to show text that adapts and updates based on data values.

 ## Properties Customization